RU09342/lab-6taking-control-over-your-embedded-life-delengowski2/Precision Control/README.md

 ![ALT TEXT](https://i.imgur.com/214o6Yq.gif)

 # Bill of Material
-9 - 2k ohm resistors
+9 - 2k ohm resistors (found in tech office)
-7 - 1k ohm resistors
+7 - 1k ohm resistors (found in tech office)

 ## Loading Effect/PWM2
 Done and implemented in other sections of the lab.